loanselot/enetproxy/README.md

 # Growtopia enet proxy

+# NOTE: This is not an internal cheat.
+The internals which have popped up for sale are not internal cheats but proxies based on this one, don't fall for their scam

 ## How to use
 * Does not need separate http server
 * Use HxD or similar to edit "growtopia1.com" and "growtopia2.com" to "localhost" In growtopia binary.